 West Coast Artist Commission

-Through the support of Arts Tasmania, in 2019 The Unconformity is offering one $5000 acquisitive commission for a West Coast artist or artist collaboration.
-The commission is open to 2D art works including painting, works on paper, prints or photography.
-The commissioned work should have a conceptual connection to the West Coast and be a new and significant work for the artist or artist collaboration.
+Through the support of Arts Tasmania, in 2018, 2019 and 2020 The Unconformity is offering an annual $5000 acquisitive commission for a West Coast artist or artist collaboration.
+The commission is open to 2D art works including painting, works on paper, prints or photography, with works displaying a conceptual connection to the West Coast, and being of a new and significant work for the artist or artist collaboration.

-Proposals will be independently assessed by a panel representing West Coast people from across the region representing different art forms and cultural experiences, along with industry representatives from the visual art sector.
+Proposals are independently assessed by a panel representing West Coast people from across the region representing different art forms and cultural experiences, along with industry representatives from the visual art sector.

 If you have any questions on the proposal form, commission details, eligibility or support material, please contact us by emailing email@example.com.